Analytics

 Here, I will use a bit of help from ChatGPT!
 See my prompt below 👇🏻

-However, we still need some modification a bit as per what ChatGPT has explained at the end.
+However, we still need some modifications a bit as per what ChatGPT has explained at the end.

 Therefore, I have made the following changes: